anankeman/JS-sketches/README.md

 ## Credits

-This sketches are based on the work of Bruno Imbrizi
+These sketches are based on the work of Bruno Imbrizi.